 - Heel or ankle pain

-If you’re thinking about ordering orthotics or custom-made shoes, remember that most insurance providers require orders to be submitted by December 31.
+If you’re thinking about ordering foot orthotics or custom-made shoes, remember that most insurance providers require orders to be submitted by December 31.
 At Care-Med, final orders are usually placed by December 10, which means that any orders that are made after December 10 might not be ready for the December 31 deadline.